GitLeeRepo/JavaScriptNotes/JavaScriptNotes.md

 ```
 Using a string literal above but more typical a string variabe, possibly from a web form.
 Note the use of the **.source** property.
 Without this it would not work correctly because the concatentated expression would double up the **/** delimiters.

-### Partial list of the methods
+### List of RegExp properties and methods

 * **RegExp.exec(string)** - invoke to return a match within the string parameter based on the regexp regular expression.
 It returns an array containing the results, or null if nothing found.
 Element zero of the returned result is the matched text itself, while 1 thru n is the captured substrings if the regEx search includes groups.
 The array also contains the "index" for the beginning location of where the match was foun.
 If the global flag was set it will also iclude a .lastIndex property value where the next invokation of exec() will start when running it in a loop.
+When the global flag is not set then exec() behaves like str.match().

   Example loop with exec() - You would use this if your expression includes a global (multi match) flag